 The player-dealer puts up a bank against which the remaining players make wagers.

-Each player may take the bank twice in a row, then the button rotates clockwise.
+Each player has the option to take the bank twice, then the button rotates counterclockwise.
 A player, in turn, may decline or accept the player-dealer position.

-The order in which payoffs are made is important, because if the player-dealer loses his stake, not all player hands may get action.
+The order in which hands compete against the player-dealer is important, because if the player-dealer loses his stake, not all player hands may get to compete.
 (The commonly used term for this is the bank does not cover.)
 Also, a hand may not get complete action.
-Here is an example: The player-dealer puts up a bank of $200.
-The action button has wagered $100 and the next five players have wagered $50 each.
-The player-dealer loses the first three hands, paying the action button $100 and the next two wagers of $50 each.
+For example, the player-dealer puts up a bank of $200.
+The action button wagers $100 and the next five players wager $50 each.
+The player-dealer loses the first three hands, paying the action button $100 and the next two players $50 each.
 The bank is now empty, and the remaining three players get no action on their $50 wagers.
-It doesn’t matter whether their hands would win or lose against the player-dealer.
-A player may never win or lose more than the total of the wager.
+It doesn't matter whether their hands would win or lose against the player-dealer.
+A player may never win or lose more than the total of his wager.

 The house dealer controls the shuffling and dealing of the cards, orderliness of the game, and the house collections for each hand.

-Multiple players may wager on the same hand.
-There are multiple betting circles for this purpose at each seat.
+Multiple players can wager on the same hand.
 When a player bets on a hand and is not seated at that location at the table it is called backline betting.
-Backline bettors frequently stand behind the seated player on whose hand they’re betting but they can also be seated at another seat location.
-Kum-kum betting (more than one player placing a wager in the same betting circle) is not permitted.
+Backline bettors often stand behind a seated player but may also be seated at another seat location.
+Whoever wagers the most on a hand determines how to set the hand.

 To win, both player hands must rank higher than the player-dealer's two hands.